spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/technology.md

-# Oryx technologies
+---
+title: "Oryx: Technology"
+description: The technologies Oryx is built on
+template: concept-topic-template
+last_updated: Oct 23, 2023
+---

-Oryx is a frontend framework that is designed to help developers build web applications using modern technologies and leveraging (Spryker API)[https://docs.spryker.com/docs/scos/dev/glue-api-guides/202307.0/decoupled-glue-api.html].
+Oryx is a frontend framework designed to help developers build web applications using modern technologies and leveraging [Spryker API](https://docs.spryker.com/docs/scos/dev/glue-api-guides/{{page.version}}/decoupled-glue-api.html).

-Oryx leverage standard technology, frameworks and tools provided by the web platform and the community wherever possible.
+Oryx leverages standard technology, frameworks and tools provided by the web platform and the community wherever possible.
 It emphasizes utilizing the inherent capabilities of the web and minimizing the reliance on build tools.
 During development, Oryx primarily employs JavaScript but aims to reduce the need for executing JavaScript in the browser.
 It prioritizes HTML and CSS for delivering a fast-loading experience across various screen sizes.

 Furthermore, Oryx is framework-agnostic and can seamlessly integrate into various web frameworks like React and Vue.js.
 This versatility is achieved through a combination of Web Components for the user interface and vanilla JavaScript for handling business logic.
 This approach offers the flexibility to use the entire library, including its components, or to selectively employ specific layers, such as integration logic.